 The luxurious cabin clearly takes some inspiration from the S-Class, with a tablet-style display, a bank of classy air-vents in the dash and a powerful Burmester stereo visible in the doors – but there are some great sporty touches that make it worthy of the huge AMG badge embossed on the leather armrest.

-The centre console is designed to mimic a V8's two banks of cylinders, while the switched for the sat-nav and heating controls are, unusually, placed in the roof lining above the driver's head.
+The centre console is designed to mimic a V8's two banks of cylinders, while the switches for the sat-nav and heating controls are, unusually, placed in the roof lining above the driver's head.

-Peak power is available at 6,250rpm, while maximum torque can be accessed from as little as 1,750rpm.
-AMG insiders revealed the engine has the potential to develop more power, but wouldn’t divulge just how far they plan to take it.
+This peak power is available at 6,250prm, while assessing maximum torque requires as little as 1,750rpm and can be maintained right up to 4,750rpm.
+AMG insiders have previously revealed the engine has the potential to develop even more power, but have so far refused to be drawn on just how far they plan to take it.